 The Standard Deduction

 Every tax-paying income earner is entitled to what is called a standard deduction.
 The standard deduction is a flat dollar amount by which you can reduce your taxable income, thus reducing your tax liability.

-In addition, there is an additional standard deduction for blind people and senior citizens of $1,250 for married individuals or $1,550 for singles and heads of household (amounts are the same for both tax year 2016 and 2017).
+In addition, there is an additional standard deduction for blind people and senior citizens of $1,250 for married individuals or $1,550 for singles and heads of household.

 To Itemize or Not To Itemize, That is the Question